Choice, Freedom, and Responsibility

 2. By the actions of others.
 We choose to live under governments that impose laws and restrictions for the common good of society.

 3. By our own actions.
-We may choose of ourselves to impose restrictions on our individual freedom, such as when we buckle our seat belt or sign a contract.
+We may choose to impose restrictions on our individual freedom, such as when we buckle our seat belt or sign a contract.
 In these instances, we use our agency to choose to temporarily limit certain individual freedoms to help us achieve more important eternal freedoms.
 You may choose to set personal boundaries.
 For example, if you know you are susceptible to certain addictive behaviors, you can decide to limit your access to places or conditions that might make it easy for you to participate in those behaviors.

-A restriction of freedom in these ways “reduces the extent to which we can act upon our choices, but it does not deprive us of our God-given free agency.”
-(Oaks, 1987.)
+A restriction of freedom in these ways “reduces the extent to which we can act upon our choices, but it does not deprive us of our God-given free agency.”[2]

 Consequences